JqueryJellybeans/jquerytutorial/README.md

 			do something...
 	})

-2. You can grab by html elements, classes or ids..
+2. You can grab by html elements, classes or ids.

 	```
 	$( '#nav-menu' ); // select via ID